Dareen/flags/README.md

 # Flags

 RESTful service for administering flags.
-Reads and writes flags to/from a key-value store (currently redis) to be used to enable/disable features.
+Reads and writes flags to/from a key-value store (currently Zookeeper) to be used to enable/disable features.
 <br/>Can be used in any domain or application.

 ## Notions